Apocynaceae: Growth pattern

-The dogbane/milkweed family includes annual plants, perennial herbs, stem succulents, woody shrubs, trees, or vines.
+The dogbane family is morphologically diverse, with the highest diversity of forms in tropical and subtropical regions, and includes annual plants, perennial herbs, stem succulents, woody shrubs, trees, or vines.
 Most exude a milky latex when cut.

 Leaves and stems

 Leaves are simple.
 They may appear one at a time (singly) with each occurrence on alternating sides of the stem, but usually occur in pairs (and rarely in whorls).
 When paired, they occur on opposite sides of the stem (opposite), with each pair occurring at an angle rotated 90° to the pair below it (decussate).

 There is no stipule (a small leaf-like structure at the base of the leaf stem), or stipules are small and sometimes finger-like.

 Inflorescence and fruit

 Rhigospira quadrangularis, portion of a plant.
 1) the inflorescence and 2) a flower, to scale; 3) corolla in bud, showing the pyramidal form of the erect segments in aestivation and 4) the same cut open when expanded, showing their simple sinistrorse convolution and the nearly basal position of the stamens, both magnified; 5) the calyx, disk, very short style, clavuncle, and stigmata, to scale; 6) the same, magnified; 7) a stamen, much magnified.

+Flowers of the Apocynaceae are complex and highly derived.
 Flowers have radial symmetry (actinomorphic), and are borne in heads that are cymes or racemes, or are solitary in axils.
 They are perfect (bisexual), with a synsepalous, five-lobed calyx united into a tube at the base.
 Inflorescences are terminal or axillary.
 Five petals are united into a tube with four or five epipetalous stamens.
 The style head is swollen.
 The pollen is transported in foam.
 The ovary is usually superior, bicarpellary, and apocarpous, with a common fused style and stigma.
 (Fig. 5. and Fig.6. in the illustration of Rhigospira quadrangularis show a typical tripartite style which divides into three zones (specialised for pollen deposition, viscin secretion, and the reception of pollen).

 The fruit is a drupe, a berry, a capsule, or a (frequently paired) follicle.
 The seeds are often winged or have appendages of long silky hairs.